magentabusiness/magentabusiness.github.io/docs/user-guide/contribution/how-to-contribute.md

 To start server-side container you can use couple options.

-As a first option, you can run the main method of **org.thingsboard.server.ThingsboardServerApplication** class that is located in *application* module from your *IDE*.
+As a first option, you can run the main method of **org.thingsboard.server.IoT HubServerApplication** class that is located in *application* module from your *IDE*.

 As a second option, you can start the server from command line as a regular **Spring boot** application: